A grouping of three Unit Three images begins with a view of Old Country Buffet. The building originally housed a bank.

 Photo from Nassau County, New York

-The Tri-County Flea Market & Jewelry Exchange operates in a structure built as a branch of the J.W.
+The Tri-County Flea Market & Jewelry Exchange occupies a structure built as a branch of the J.W.
 Mays chain of department stores.
-That Brooklyn-based retailer eventually operated out of nine locations.
+At its peak, the Brooklyn-based retailer operated nine locations.

 Photo from Nassau County, New York